turtlemonvh/django-vagrant-chef-simple/README.md

 This project provides a template for a simple configuration for setting up a development environment for django with vagrant and chef.
 [Honza's django-chef][0] provided much of the code for starting this project.
 Cookbooks are cloned directly from [opscode][cookbooks].

+After following the instructions below, you will have a simple bare-bones configuration for your project running.
+This project uses apache2 with mod_wsgi.
+Static files are served directly with apache.
+This configuration may not be perfect for performance, but it is easy to understand and fairly easy to set up.

+Right now this project is only tested with the precise32 box provided on vagrant's website.
+I plan to expand the project to work with other flavors of Ubuntu as well as CentOS and RedHat soon.

 Dependencies
 ---------------